 In addition to the financial statements and accompanying notes, this report presents certain Required Supplementary Information which includes the employers' changes in net pension liability and related ratios, actuarially determined contributions (ADC), actuarial assumptions used to calculate the ADC, historical money-weighted rate of return and other required supplementary information related to SCERS' defined benefit pension plan as required by Governmental Accounting Standards Board (GASB) Statement No. 67.

-Schedules of administrative expenses, investment fees and expenses, and payments to consultants are presented as Other Supplementary Information.
+Schedules of administrative expenses, investment fees and expenses, and payments to consultants are presented as Other Supplementary Information following the Required Supplementary Information.